Planning Approved

 The Planning Application

-It has taken some time and a lot of work, with nearly 30 surveys, reports and plans being sourced including: a detailed landscape design, a topographical survey, a tree survey, an archaeological report, an ecological assessment, a flood risk assessment, a flooding sequential test, a planning report, a transport report, a utilities survey and report, a design study for the new access road, bridge and car park, as well as plans, designs and visualisations for the Education and Information Centre – but we are pleased to announce that we have submitted our planning application for the reserve to West Berkshire Council.
+It has taken some time and a lot of work, with nearly 30 surveys, reports and plans being sourced including: a detailed landscape design, a topographical survey, a tree survey, an archaeological report, an ecological assessment, a flood risk assessment, a flooding sequential test, a planning report, a transport report, a utilities survey and report, a design study for the new access road, bridge and car park, as well as plans, designs and visualisations for the Education and Information Centre – but we are pleased to announce that we have now been granted full planning consent for the construction of the wetland landscape and its access, alongside outline planning permission for the Education and Information Centre.

 Fundraising

-Once we have received planning consent, we will be focussing on raising the funds from trusts, foundations, events and donations.
-If you can help with our fund-raising appeal in any way do, please get in touch using the form below
+Now that we have received planning consent, we will be focussing on raising the funds from trusts, foundations, events, and donations.
+If you can help with our fund-raising appeal in any way, please get in touch using the form at the bottom of this page.

 Our Goal